 In Part B Section 8 of the grant application form ('declaration(s) by the lead applicant'), the lead applicant must declare that the lead applicant himself, the co-applicant(s) and affiliated entity(ies) are not in any of these situations.

-The lead applicant could act with a co-applicant that could be a local entity/organization.
+The lead applicant must act with at least one co-applicant as specified hereafter.
+One of the co-applicants must be a local entity/organization.